hevmarriott/DNAscanv2/README.md

   -iobio                if this flag is set the iobio service links will be provided at the end of the analysis (Default = "False")
   -alignment            if this flag is set the alignment stage will be performed (Default = "False") -expansion            if this flag is set DNAscan will look for the expansions described in the json folder described in paths_configs.py  (Default = "False").
 It requires a path to a folder containing the json repeat-specification files to be specified in paths_configs.py
-  -SV                   if this flag is set the structural variant calling stage will be performed (Default = "False") -virus                if this flag is set DNAscan will perform viral scanning (Default = "False")
+  -SV                   if this flag is set the structural variant calling stage will be performed with Manta (in all modes) and Whamg (in normal/intensive mode) (Default = "False")
+  -virus                if this flag is set DNAscan will perform viral scanning (Default = "False")
   -bacteria             if this flag is set DNAscan will perform bacteria scanning (Default = "False") -custom_microbes      if this flag is set DNAscan will perform a customized microbe scanning according to the provided microbe data base in paths_configs.py (Default = "False")